ggrocca/NasaNeoWsWeeklyVis/README.md

 This is a work in progress.
 Missing stuff:
 - Arrows at the bottom left.
 - Tooltips over the asteroids.
-- Proper grouping of legend labels and drawings.
+- Proper grouping of legend labels and drawings in the SVG containers.
-- The section on the right (a view of the brightest asteroids of the week).
 - Finding and applying a nicer font.
 - A production build (webpack, babelization etc).
+- A lot of code reorganization to avoid duplicate sections, magic numbers, etc.

 ## Attribution
 Favicon by [Freepik](https://www.freepik.com) from [Flaticon](www.flaticon.com)